ezored/ezored/README.md

 2. Xcode.
 3. Command line tools.
     Run: ```xcode-select --install```
-4. macOS headers.
+4. macOS system headers.
     Run: ```open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg```
-    The path can change for each macOS version (10.14 is mojave).
+    The path can change for each macOS version (10.14 is mojave) and this is required because old softwares search on old places for this headers, like old openssl versions.

 **Linux Requirements:**